BestTimesToVisit.com Logo

 transport

 Tallinn's Old Town is incredibly walkable, and honestly, the best way to explore its cobblestone streets and hidden courtyards.
 For longer distances, the public transport system (buses, trams, trolleybuses) is efficient and affordable.
-Purchase a Tallinn Card or use the 'Tallinn' app to buy digital tickets – it's cheaper than buying from the driver.
+Consider getting a Tallinn Card for free public transport and museum access, or use the mobile app 'াইলে' (pronounced 'ee-lay') to buy tickets directly on your phone.

 culture

-Estonians value punctuality and directness, so try to be on time for any appointments or reservations.
+Estonians value punctuality and directness, so try to be on time for any appointments or tours.
 While they might seem reserved at first, they are generally friendly and helpful once you engage them.
-A simple 'tere' (hello) and 'aitäh' (thank you) in Estonian goes a long way!
+A simple 'Tere' (hello) goes a long way!

 food

-Don't leave Tallinn without trying 'Kiluvõileib' (sprat sandwich), a local delicacy often found in cafes.
-For a more substantial meal, look for 'Mulgikapsad' (pork and barley stew) or 'Verivorst' (blood sausage) during colder months.
-Many restaurants in the Old Town offer traditional Estonian cuisine, but venture slightly outside for potentially better value.
+Don't leave Tallinn without trying 'Kiluvõileib' (sprat sandwich), a local delicacy often found in bakeries and cafes.
+For a more substantial meal, look for hearty stews or 'Mulgikapsad' (pork and barley stew).
+Many restaurants offer excellent lunch deals during weekdays, making it a great way to sample traditional cuisine without breaking the bank.

 packing

 Tallinn experiences distinct seasons, so pack accordingly.
-Summers are pleasant but can be cool in the evenings, so bring layers and a light jacket.
-Winters are cold and snowy, requiring a warm, waterproof coat, hat, gloves, and sturdy, waterproof boots.
-Comfortable walking shoes are a must year-round for exploring the cobblestone streets.
+Summers are mild and pleasant, but bring layers as evenings can cool down.
+Winters are cold and snowy, so a warm, waterproof coat, hat, gloves, and sturdy, waterproof boots are essential.
+Even in summer, a light waterproof jacket is a good idea for unpredictable showers.

 safety

-Tallinn is generally a very safe city, even for solo travelers.
-However, like any tourist destination, be aware of your surroundings, especially in crowded areas like the Old Town during peak season, to avoid pickpocketing.
+Tallinn is a very safe city, even at night.
+However, like any tourist destination, be aware of your surroundings, especially in crowded areas like the Old Town during peak season, to avoid petty pickpocketing.
 Keep your valuables secure and out of sight.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.